-Flexion Distraction is a chiropractic technique used to treat many diseases.
-It is a non-surgical technique aimed at increasing spine movement, reducing pain, helping in loading discs and disc hernias.
+Flexion Distraction technique is used to treat many diseases.
+It is a non surgical technique aimed at increasing spine movement, reducing pain, helping in loading discs and disc hernias.
 The procedure is perfect as a safe, gentle procedure without the use of force and works well to cut off spinal nerves that may be damaged or disturbed.

 Clinical Benefits :